-A Urine Trouble education sheet is being used for PCH residents/families providing education on UTI symptoms and how overuse of antibiotics can lead to the development of antibiotic resistant organisms (adapted from Winnipeg Regional Health Authority).
+- The Regional Clinical Orientation for all new nurses working in PCH and AC continues to include a presentation about Antimicrobial Stewardship. - A Urine Trouble education sheet is being used for PCH residents/families providing education on UTI symptoms and how overuse of antibiotics can lead to the development of antibiotic resistant organisms (adapted from Winnipeg Regional Health Authority).

 Figure 3a.
-The rate of CAUTIs in Southern Health-Santé Sud AC facilities from April 1, 2019 to March 31, 2023.
-The regional rate of CAUTIs reported in AC for 2022-2023 was 3.23 per 10,000 client days, an increase of 1.61 from last year.
-This rate represents 36 healthcare associated CAUTIs.
+The rate of CAUTIs in Southern Health-Santé Sud AC facilities from April 1, 2020 to March 31, 2024.
+The regional rate of CAUTIs reported in AC for 2023-2024 was 2.68 per 10,000 client days, a decrease of 0.55 from last year.
+This rate represents 30 healthcare associated CAUTIs.